Member Organizations

 International Education Standards

-Although the national framework establishes education, examination, and experience requirements for certification, the International Education Standards have not been formally adopted or incorporated into the legislative or regulatory framework.
-The SMO Action Plan indicates that the International Education Standards are not currently embedded in national education requirements.
+Although the national framework establishes education, practical experience, assessment, and continuing professional development requirements, the International Education Standards have not been formally adopted or incorporated into the legislative and regulatory framework.
+Neither the Ministry of Finance nor the professional accountancy organizations have confirmed alignment of the national requirements with the International Education Standards in effect as of the time of the assessment.

 Current Status: Not Adopted